Giving Family Traditions A Digital Future

 “Since digital is a new language to me, figuring everything out took longer but ShopHERE set me up with a wonderful girl Ashley who was like a breath of fresh air for me!
 She was respectful and appreciative of the endless hours, and tears I had already invested and we moved forward from there.”

 Deb admitted that the transition has been hard but found Shopify free videos very helpful: “I feel I can communicate now in digital ‘baby talk’ so all is not lost!
 Taking notes helped the information ‘stick’ more successfully.”
-Deb explained that the Helper became a translator as she guided Deb through the new online territory, and provided necessary encouragement and support.
+Deb explained that her Coordinator became a translator as she guided Deb through the new online territory, and provided necessary encouragement and support.
 Her hard work paid off as in less than 500 website visits, Deb has received her first 10 sales!

 The online store provides an opportunity to integrate the website and the Queen Street store together in a way that compliments the business and makes it easy for all customers.
 Deb is excited about educating her potential customers on Big Ricky’s little bake shoppe through videos and blogging features.
 As the business expands, Deb expects the biggest challenge to be finding the right people for the support: “We want our customers to be always proud of sharing our products with their loved ones.
 The more we learn, the better we can combine the functions and potential of all the aspects of the business.”